ncbi/docker/amr/README.md

 ### Update the database then run AMRFinderPlus

 Note that this image contains both software and database.
-It is updated with every software and database release, so if your docker image is up-to-date then you shouldn't need to update the database to get the latest results.
+It is updated at dockerhub with every software and database release, so if your docker image is up-to-date then you shouldn't need to update the database to get the latest results.